-“This is about enhancing the customer experience using technology to provide more information for our crew to be able to understand our customers’ needs better,” Langridge said.
+“This is about enhancing the customer experience using technology to provide more information for our crew to be able to understand our customers’ needs better,” Langridge said in the video.

 Air New Zealand hired UK-based software firm Dimension Data to create the concept app.
 The firm worked with the airliner’s flight attendants to better understand what kind of AR app would be the most helpful.

-“Although it’s only in beta at this point, we think there are great possibilities to take it further,” said Jonathan Glenister of Dimension Data.
+“Although it’s only in beta at this point, we think there are great possibilities to take it further,” said Jonathan Glenister of Dimension Data in the video.